 Related Resources on the LD@school Website

-Dr. Maria Kokai holds a PhD in clinical psychology and is currently the Chief Psychologist for The Toronto Catholic District School Board.
-Prior to her current position, Dr. Kokai worked as a school psychologist for 20 years.
-As a school psychologist, and in her current role as Chief Psychologist, she has been involved in professional development for educators, and in the selection, implementation and evaluation of various board wide intervention programs in the areas of LD, resilience and mental health.
-She is a member of the Ontario Psychological Association, as well as the OPA Section on Psychology in Education and OPA-Ministry of Education Liaison Committee.
+Dr. Maria Kokai holds a Ph.D. in clinical psychology and is the former Chief Psychologist for The Toronto Catholic District School Board.
+Prior to her Chief Psychologist position, Dr. Kokai worked as a school psychologist for 20 years.
+As a school psychologist, and in her role as Chief Psychologist, she was regularly involved in professional development for educators, and in the selection, implementation, and evaluation of various board-wide evidence-based intervention programs in the areas of LD, resilience and mental health.
+She served as President of the Association of Chief Psychologists with Ontario School Boards and has been a member of the Ontario Psychological Association, as well as the OPA Section on Psychology in Education and OPA-Ministry of Education Liaison Committee.
 Dr. Kokai also serves as an advisory member of the LDAO’s LD@school project.